Wellness Alaska

 ** Why We Sleep (2018).
 Mathew Walker, Ph.D

-Is some outside force of colossal power motivating habitual and unhealthy choosing?
-There are indeed internal and external forces at play.
-For the U.S., our greatest addiction crisis (arguably) is not alcohol, opioids, or pot.
-Rather, it’s the “craving” (or outright addiction) to the unhealthy, ultra-formulated “food” (and other disease-generating distractions).
+Some outside force of colossal power seems to be motivating habitual and unhealthy choosing.
+Indeed, internal and external forces are at play.
+For the U.S., our greatest addiction crisis (arguably) is not alcohol, opioids, porn, or pot.
+Rather, it’s our widespread conditioning to the calorie-packed, refined, ultra-formulated “food” (and other disease-generating distractions).

 It’s easy to blame the refined junk that spikes blood-sugar.
 After all, it’s in every deli-case, hot-case, gas station, and much of the “merch” in any U.S. grocery store.
-That would be simple — and entirely insufficient.
-Chronic stress, including the lack insufficient sleep also helps to elevate blood sugar, insulin and weight gain.
-We make progress towards greater health by understanding the amazing “colossus”, now described as The Standard American Diet (SAD):
+That indictment would be simple — and entirely insufficient.
+Chronic stress, including insufficient sleep, also helps to elevate blood sugar, insulin and weight gain.
+We make progress towards greater health by understanding the amazing “Colossus”, now described as The Standard American Diet (SAD):

 Habitual SAD (and stress) will unbalance your healthy feeling of food satisfaction (satiety), hack your eating hormones, and damage your trillions of cells.
 SAD-associated diseases often include: obesity, type-2 diabetes, vascular diseases, kidney problems, and risk factors for cancer, depression, ADHD, and auto-immune trouble.
-These are commonly linked to metabolic trouble — a body-wide food energy conversion sickness.
+These are commonly linked to a metabolic problem — a body-wide sickness of food-to-energy conversion.

 Are there outward or easily measured symptoms?
 About one-third of U.S. adults have a problem managing blood sugar (blood glucose) and about half have hypertension (high blood pressure); both are highly correlated with type-2 diabetes and vascular problems such as heart disease — America’s greatest killer.
 One-half of U.S. Adults report “significant daily stress”* and over half of U.S. adults report feeling “emotionally disconnected” and isolated.**